 Arts and Crafts

 Sessions usually include a craft activity for children to do.
-There is usually also a table with pencils, crayons and paper for children to do some colouring before or after the session.
+There is is also a table with pencils, crayons and paper for children to do some colouring before or after the session, if they so wish.

 Food & Drink